 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 While many articles warn of the dangers associated with ingesting tea tree essential oil, the remedy was recommended by a friend whose opinion I respect.
 I delved into the research closely before forming my opinion.
-This article shares with you why I believe tea tree essential oil is a valuable anti-viral, anti-bacterial, anti-fungal and first aid tool.
+This article shares with you why I believe the internal use of tea tree essential oil is a valuable anti-viral, anti-bacterial, anti-fungal and first aid tool.
 We’ll talk about the risks, the benefits, how to use tea tree oil internally and in what health situations tea tree oil may be a more useful remedy than other alternatives, such as antibiotics.

 Ultimately each of us must decide what we feel is safe.
 Use your own discretion.